oaklandgit/pippy/BoM.md

 WORK IN PROGRESS

 This file documents all hardware, electronic, and software components used in the **Pippy** project.
+I'd call it a $150 project, depending on what materials you use for the enclosure.

 ---